 -play a math game in Minecraft Lab

 11. Students may not have a quiet space to work, which many need in order to concentrate, stay on task, etc.

-It’s very important to be aware of the warning signs of abuse and different types of abuse our students experience:
+It’s very important to be aware of the warning signs of child abuse such as those described in the video below :